petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-template-to-display-an-event.md

    <h1>${.vars["reserved-article-title"].data}</h1>
    ```

-   Now displaying Event articles with this template begins with the title as an H1 header.
+   Event articles published with this template start with the title as an H1 header.

-1. In the Elements menu, scroll up to the fields under *Fields* and click *Summary*.
+1. In the Elements menu, scroll up to *Fields* and click *Summary*.

    This adds a reference to the Summary contents, as long as it exists.
 It uses the FreeMarker `<#if>` tag to do this.